-2. Seminar Presentation
+3. Seminar Presentation

-As part of the Departmental Research Series and Journal Club, all MS students will be required to give a seminar on their work in the Fall Semester of their second year.
+As part of IDM 2025- Departmental Research Series and Journal Club, all MS students will be required to give a seminar on their work in the Fall Semester of their second year.
 The presentation will be evaluated by the faculty, students, and staff in attendance.
 The evaluation criteria will include presentation skills, presentation organization, graphics, clarity in word choice and diction, introduction and summary, etc. Each attendee will complete an evaluation form, and the results will be shared with the student within a week of the presentation.
 The student may then consult with their advisor about the evaluation.

-3. Submission and Approval of Research Proposal
+4. Submission and Approval of Research Proposal

-Students must submit a research proposal to their thesis committee for approval within five (5) months after passing the comprehensive examination.
+After passing the comprehensive exam, students should assemble a committee, have it approved by the Student Services Coordinator, and schedule a committee meeting in the fall of their 2nd year.
+Students must submit a research proposal to their thesis committee for approval within five (5) months after passing the comprehensive examination and 2 weeks prior to the committee meeting.
 The research proposal should follow the guidelines described in the section in the Thesis Requirements section.

-4. Presentation of Thesis and Defense
+5. Presentation of Thesis and Defense